Crunch-io/apidocs-sphinx/source/feature-guide/feature-analyzing.rst

 Crunch provides a separate catalog where you can define and manage these common sets of variables.
-Like most catalogs, you can :ref:`GET it <multitables-catalog>` to see which multitables are defined.
+Like most catalogs, you can :ref:`GET it <multitables-catalog-get>` to see which multitables are defined.

 .. _template-query: